anthonymanoel/anthonymanoel.github.io-portfolio/README.md

 ## :rocket: Technologies ##

-The following tools were used in this project:
+The following tools that will use in this project:

 - [Expo](https://expo.io/)
 - [Node.js](https://nodejs.org/en/)